swiftlang/swift/docs/IndexInvalidation.rst

       algorithms (like sorting) wouldn't be implementable directly with indices; the code would need to maintain its own shadow indices, for example, plain integers, that are not invalidated by mutations.

+Consequences:

+- The setter of ``MutableCollection.subscript(_: Index)`` does not invalidate any indices.
+Indices are composites of offsets, so replacing the value does not change the shape of the data structure and preserves offsets.

+- A value type mutable linked list can not conform to ``MutableCollectionType``.
+An index for a linked list has to be implemented as a pointer to the list node to provide O(1) element access.
+Mutating an element of a non-uniquely referenced linked list will create a copy of the nodes that comprise the list.
+Indices obtained before the copy was made would point to the old nodes and wouldn't be valid for the copy of the list.

+  It is still valid to have a value type linked list conform to ``CollectionType``, or to have a reference type mutable linked list conform to ``MutableCollection``.

 The following points apply to all collections by default, but specific collection implementations can be less strict: